yegor256/blog/_drafts/xslt.md

 tags: java xml xsl
 description:
-  XML+XSLT rendering for a web page is a powerful mechanism that is intensively used in Takes Framework; this post explains it in details
+  XML+XSLT rendering for a web page is a powerful mechanism that is intensively used in the Takes framework; this post explains it in detail.
 keywords:
   - xml xsl web page
   - xsl web framework java